appcircleio/appcircle-docusaurus/docs/workflows/common-workflow-steps.md

 Every single build at Appcircle runs in clean state.
 It means that all files and folders, that are not versioned in git repository, are lost when build pipeline is completed.
 For example, installed dependencies or build artifacts.
 If you need to keep those files and folders, you can use Appcircle cache push and pull components.

 With cache you can persist any resource that are ignored from Git.
 So you can transfer files and folders between build pipelines.
 Sometimes it may speed up your build or it may help if you have reliability issues with the original download location for dependencies.
 But keep in mind that the cache is uploaded to or downloaded from remote location.
-It may help you in some cases, but it's not a guaranteed way of speeding up buils.
+It may help you in some cases, but it's not a guaranteed way of speeding up builds.
 You should try and see the actual results for your project.

 The cache is stored as a single archive file.
 Cache push and pull components work in coordination on the same cache file defined with a label.
 With custom labelling you can have different chunks of caches and you can share some caches between branches.
 Cache labelling helps you organize your caches.